Tio Kingdom

-The Tio Kingdom (Note: Also called the Teke Kingdom, Tyo Kingdom, Anziku Kingdom, or Great Makoko) was a West Central African state in modern-day Republic of Congo and DR Congo, belonging to the Tio people (Eastern Teke).
+The Tio Kingdom (Note: Also called the Teke Kingdom, Tyo Kingdom, Anziku Kingdom, or Great Makoko.

+The terms Anzico, Anzique, Ansiku and Anziku were not exclusively used to refer to the Teke.
+Some early European sources also associated these terms with Kongo populations of the province of Nsundi (Sundi), particularly those of the districts of Nsanga and Mazinga (Masinga).) was a West Central African state in modern-day Republic of the Congo and DR Congo, belonging to the Tio people (Eastern Teke).
 With its capital on the Mbe plains (where modern-day Mbe is) and its commercial capital at Pool Malebo, the kingdom extended over 200 mi north to south, and over 150 mi east to west.

 Founded around the 14th century, it rivalled the Kingdom of Kongo for much of its early existence.
 During the 18th century, nkobi (boxes containing charms which legitimised power) were introduced among Tio lords, diminishing the authority of the õkoo (king) and empowering a lord in the north titled Nzã Mbã.
 In the early-19th century after the death of Nzã Mbã, Õkoo Opontaba captured the nkobi, causing an internal conflict against northern lords which ended inconclusively, yet saw royal prestige strengthened.
 The kingdom soon entered another period of decline amid the Bobangi wars and a revolt, and became a French protectorate in 1880.
 The kingdom continued to exist as a non-sovereign monarchy, and the current monarch is Michel Ganari Nsalou II, ruling since 2021.